MUN-COMP3100/project-saju15team/README.md

 ###### Feature #4: Personal-Info
 1. Description - This feature allows students to view their personal information such as name, email address, phone number, and address.
 2. Implementation Strategy - User information is stored in a database and retrieved to display on the personal-info page.
 Users can update their information using a form, and the updated information is stored in the database.(yet to implement)
-3. Dependencies - *findStudentById* method of the *student* class.
+3. Dependencies - *findStudentById* method of the *student* class and the *find_student_info* method of the *students* class.
-4. State of the Implementation - In-progress
+4. State of the Implementation - Completed
 5. How to test - use Mocha test (*main_test.mjs) to test for invalid input and getting info successfully.
 To test the individual feature,start the server and open the terminal at the *SeverFeatures* folder.
 Uncomment line #37-38 and run command *node studentInfo.mjs*.
 ##### Important: comment the lines again, if mocha test is done after the individual test.

 ###### Feature #5: Course Schedule
 1. Description - This feature allows students to view their course schedule.
 2. Implementation Strategy - The course schedule is stored in a database, student object is retrieved to display the course schedule.
-The schedule is displayed in a table format (yet to implement - Feature #11 from the project proposal)with information such as course name, number, days of class and time.
+The schedule is displayed in a table format with information such as course name, number, days of class and time.
-3. Dependencies - *findStudentById* method of the *student* class.
+3. Dependencies - *getRegisteredCourses* method in the *student* class and *get_reg_courses* method of the *students* class.
-4. State of the Implementation - In-progress
+4. State of the Implementation - Completed
 5. How to test - Before using mocha test do the following:
   - Go to *Registrations.mjs* inside the *SeverFeatures* folder.
   - Uncomment line# 46 and 47 and run the program by command -> node Registration.mjs